Jas667/Jas667/README.md

 - **Try It Out**: [Trade Tracker](https://tradetrackerfrontend-production.up.railway.app/) **(Username: TestUser | Password: adminadmin)**

 - *Please note*: The Trade Tracker is currently in beta.
-It is optimized for desktop and tablet use, and we're working hard to improve the mobile experience.
-If you encounter any layout issues on smaller screens after logging in, please know that these are known issues, and fixes are on the way.
+It is optimized for desktop and tablet use.
 Your feedback during this stage is invaluable — if you have suggestions or want to contribute to the development, especially for mobile responsiveness, don't hesitate to reach out!
 ---

 ![Express](https://img.shields.io/badge/-Express-black?style=flat-square&logo=express)